melt-umn/melt-website/content/silver/debugger/debugging-contextualization.md

 - There are currently HTML and toString representations of an individual box.
 When adding/generating HTML, the headers are added within SimplifiedContextStack.

 ### TODOs
-- *POTENTIAL FUTURE RESEARCH PROJECT:* some extra information while doing tree traversal will be needed to make highlighting unique if there are multiple instances of syntax_to_highlight within text_syntax.
+- *POTENTIAL FUTURE RESEARCH PROJECT:* some extra information while doing tree traversal will be needed to make highlighting unique if there are multiple instances of `syntax_to_highlight` within `text_syntax`.

 ## `ProductionName.java`